Things I Wish I Knew Before Having Bariatric Surgery

 To promote further weight loss and maintenance, healthy choices are vital.
 After bariatric surgery, patients will have to avoid certain foods, during recovery.
 At any point some foods may even become intolerant.

-Tolerance to foods will vary
+Tolerance to Foods

 As stated above food tolerances can change.
 Meaning foods that were once tolerable and even enjoyable, may no longer be that way after surgery.
 Stomach surgery can impose a lot of different changes on the body and the system.
 Through these changes, digestion and breakdown of foods can have alternative effects such as; gas, bloating, diarrhea, acid reflux, pain, discomfort and vomiting.
 These intolerances can be temporary or lifelong, it depends on each individual.